jholdstock/Decred-Bug-Bounty-Proposal/README.md

   This might take longer to setup

-  Most self run programs receive low of  low quality reports or non security bugs.
+  Most self run programs receive lots of  low quality reports or non security bugs.